Wildlander-mod/Support/Docs/41Changelog.md

 .

 ## Fixed
-- Fixed Signy still occassionally being attacked by gaurds.
+- Fixed Signy still occassionally being attacked by guards.
 - Fixed some apothecarys being locked when they shouldn't be.

 In Addition - Added a separator below the Official DLC on the left pane to indicate the current verison of Ultimate Skyrim